axekar/Demodigi/README.md

-This repository contains code written for the ESF-financed project Demokratisk Digitalisering.
+This repository contains code written for the ESF-financed project _Demokratisk Digitalisering_.
 The project is a collaboration between Arbetsförmedlingen (AF) and Kungliga Tekniska Högskolan (KTH).
 The purpose of the project is to increase the digital competence - as defined at https://ec.europa.eu/jrc/en/digcomp - of people working at Arbetsförmedlingen, and by extension also job seekers.
 This will be done by learning modules at KTH using OLI-Torus.

 The current contents of the repository are: